-International fieldwork stipend for your thesis
+International fieldwork scholarships for your thesis

 Eligibility

-for both Erasmus+ and MFS
+For both Erasmus+ and MFS

 Additional eligibility requirements specific for MFS